YunVittavas/YunVittavas/README.md

 ### :man_technologist: About Me :

-A junior biomedical engineering undergraduate at Mahidol university, Thailand :TH
+A junior biomedical engineering undergraduate at Mahidol university, Thailand :TH: